google/WebFundamentals/src/content/en/tools/lighthouse/audits/appcache.md

 ## Why the audit is important {: #why }

-Application Cache, also known as App Cache, is [deprecated][deprecated].
+Application Cache, also known as AppCache, is [deprecated][deprecated].

 [deprecated]: https://html.spec.whatwg.org/multipage/browsers.html#offline